evnm/www/_posts/2017-02-07-introducing-json-toggle.md

 feature toggles can dramatically increase a team’s rate of experimentation and delivery.

-The state underlying a collection of feature toggles is typically read at runtime from some side channel such as a database or a config file.
+The state of a collection of feature toggles is typically read at runtime from some side channel such as a database or a config file.
 This state can be updated out-of-band with tooling (e.g. a dashboard) and automatically distributed to running applications.
-At Twitter, the company-wide feature flag system provided the software equivalent of a railroad switching station, giving us dynamic control over which codepaths were enabled for which users.
-This level of flexibility unlocks the ability to roll out new features and perform [large refactors](https://medium.com/turbine-labs/every-release-is-a-production-test-b31d80f2bc74#.gp6im5ad7) with a minimum of pulled-out hair.
+At Twitter (where I used to work), the company-wide feature flag system provides the software equivalent of a railroad switching station, giving teams dynamic control over which codepaths were enabled for which users.
+This level of flexibility unlocks the ability to roll out new features and perform
+[large refactors](https://medium.com/turbine-labs/every-release-is-a-production-test-b31d80f2bc74#.gp6im5ad7)
+with a minimum of pulled-out hair.